 Mobile Price Quotes

 Real-time inventory and pricing data made available to sales and customers online provides for well-informed purchasing decisions and a shortened sales cycle.
-ERP, e-commerce and sometimes manufacturing systems need to be fully integrated to report accurate inventories and product pricing in real time.
+ERP, e-commerce and sometimes manufacturing systems need to be fully integrated to report accurate inventories and product pricing in real-time.

 Mobile Ordering Apps

 There are solutions that offer a mobile order writing component for sales reps on desktop and mobile devices, including the ability to receive customers’ electronic signatures.
-Orders placed online and in-person are synced to ERP systems to enables both types of orders to be tracked from receipt to fulfilment.
+Orders placed online and in-person are synced to ERP systems to enable both types of orders to be tracked from receipt to fulfilment.

 Better Customer Qualification

 Salespeople need access to more customer data to better qualify their customers, most of it collected by marketing in the awareness and consideration phases.
 Integrated data sharing between the sales CRM and the marketing software provides a single view of the customer that marketing and sales teams can share.
 Sales can benefit from more detailed customer information through data received from e-commerce systems and data management platforms.